rudysunrinkim/rudysunrinkim.github.io/index.md

 author_profile: true
 ---

-I am a **PhD candidate in Communication Science** at University of Maryland.
+I am a **PhD candidate in Communication Science** at the University of Maryland.
 My research interests are in the area of health, science, persuasion, and strategic communication.
 My main projects are:
 - Project 1: Concept Explication of Well-Being in Communication Research
 - Project 2: The Role of Eudaimonic Narratives on Prosocial Behaviors
 - Project 3: News Headlines and the Role of Framing on Mental Health Treatment